simplex-chat/simplex-chat/docs/guide/app-settings.md

 <img src="../../blog/images/20221108-address1.png" width="288"> &nbsp;&nbsp; <img src="../../blog/images/20221108-address2.png" width="288">

-This page allows you to create a long-term address that can be used by other people to connect with you.
-Unlike one-time invitations: it can be used multiple times, making it very useful for publishing on your personal website or social media platforms for example.
-Please note that you can only create one address per chat profile.
+This screen allows you to create a long-term contact address that can be used by other people to connect with you.
+Unlike one-time invitations, it can be used multiple times.
+Please note that you can only create one contact address per chat profile.
+You can publish it on your personal website or social media platforms for example.

-When people connect with you via your address, you will receive a contact request that you can either accept or reject.
-Optionally, you can configure your address to automatically accept future contact requests with a welcome message that will be sent to new contacts when they connect with you.
+When people connect with you via your contact address, you will receive a connection request that you can either accept or reject.
+Optionally, you can configure your contact address to automatically accept future connection requests with a welcome message that will be sent to new contacts when they connect with you.

-If you start receiving too many contact requests via this address, you can always delete it.
-All connections made via this address will remain active, as it is not used to send messages.
+If you start receiving too many connection requests via your contact address, you can always delete it.
+All connections made via your contact address will remain active, as it is not used to send messages.

 Please read [this blog post](../../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md#auto-accept-contact-requests) for more details.

 ### Chat preferences

-This page allows you to configure your default set of chat preferences for all your contacts.
+This screen allows you to configure your default set of chat preferences for all your contacts.
 These can also be adjusted individually for each contact.

 - `disappearing messages` - to allow disappearing messages in your conversation as long as your contacts allow them.
 - `delete for everyone` - to allow irreversible message deletion (messages are marked as deleted by default).